 The Company may be required periodically to measure certain assets and liabilities at fair value on a nonrecurring basis in accordance with GAAP.
 These adjustments to fair value usually result from the application of lower-of-cost-or-fair value accounting or impairment write-downs of individual assets.
-The following table represents the assets measured at fair value on a nonrecurring basis as of June 30, 2015 and December 31, 2014.
+The following table represents the assets measured at fair value on a nonrecurring basis as of September 30, 2015 and December 31, 2014.

-(dollars in thousands) Fair Value Hierarchy Net Carrying Amount Valuation Allowance

-June 30, 2015

-Mortgage Servicing Rights - amortization method Level 3 \$ 21,238 \$ -

-Foreclosed Real Estate Level 3 1,989 354

-December 31, 2014

-Mortgage Servicing Rights - amortization method Level 3 \$ 22,091 \$ 57

-Foreclosed Real Estate Level 3 2,311 89
+(dollars in thousands) Fair Value Hierarchy Net Carrying Amount Valuation Allowance September 30, 2015 Mortgage Servicing Rights - amortization method Level 3 \$ 21,229 \$ 21 Foreclosed Real Estate Level 3 1,392 Other Assets - Equipment Held for Sale Level 3 4,657 9,453 December 31, 2014 Mortgage Servicing Rights - amortization method Level 3 \$ 22,091 \$ 57 Foreclosed Real Estate Level 3 2,311 89

-The write-down previously recorded for mortgage servicing rights accounted for under the amortization method was reversed in the second quarter of 2015 primarily due to changes in certain key assumptions used to estimate fair value.
+The write-down of mortgage servicing rights accounted for under the amortization method was primarily due to changes in certain key assumptions used to estimate fair value.
 As previously mentioned, all of the Company's mortgage servicing rights are classified as Level 3 measurements due to the use of significant unobservable inputs, as well as significant management judgment and estimation.
-In addition, the Company's foreclosed real estate was reduced by an impairment charge related to the Company's revised fair value estimate, deemed a Level 3 measurement, of one commercial property based on a recent appraisal and management judgment.
-As appraisals on foreclosed real estate are not necessarily completed on the period end dates presented in the table above, the fair value information presented may not reflect the actual fair value as of June 30, 2015 and December 31, 2014.
+The December 31, 2014 valuation allowance for the Company's foreclosed real estate related to one commercial property.
+This property was sold in the third quarter of 2015.
+The Company's equipment held for sale represents six aircraft that were previously on lease agreements.
+An impairment charge of \$9.5 million (included in other noninterest expense in the Company's consolidated statements of income) was recorded in the third quarter of 2015 to reduce the carrying value to estimated fair value less cost to sell based on recent appraisals, market conditions, and management judgment.
+Due to the use of significant unobservable inputs combined with significant management judgment regarding the fair value of the si aircraft, the carrying value is deemed a Level 3 measurement.
+For segment reporting (see Note 9 to the Consolidated Financial Statements), the carrying value is included in the Commercial Banking segment.
+As appraisals on foreclosed real estate and equipment held for sale are not necessarily completed on the period end dates presented in the table above, the fair value information presented may not reflect the actual fair value as of September 30, 2015 and December 31, 2014.